 The OMG Network protocol utilizes an update of Plasma — called More Viable Plasma or MoreVP — to significantly increase transaction throughput.
-More specifically, the OMG Network bundles transactions together, compresses them into one transaction, and verifies them on the OMG child chain.
+More specifically, the OMG Network bundles transactions together, compresses them into one transaction, and verifies them on the OMG Network child chain.
 The child chain then returns confirmed transactions to Ethereum for confirmation on the blockchain.
 This bundling technique enables the OMG Network to process thousands of transactions per second.
-Transactions cost one third of what they would cost on Ethereum because gas fees are paid on the bundled, compressed transaction instead of each individual transaction.
+Transaction costs are one-third of what they would cost on Ethereum because gas fees are paid on the bundled, compressed transaction instead of each individual transaction.

 Let’s run through a traditional Ethereum transaction, and then a transaction that is routed through OMG Network.

 You use your wallet to initiate a transfer of assets from your wallet address to a different wallet address or smart contract address

 Then, Ethereum assigns a transaction hash — a transaction identification number — to your transaction.

 The transaction will subsequently be broadcast to the Ethereum network and put in a pool with other transactions.

 Miners will eventually select your transaction, verify it, and include it in a block of the blockchain, completing your transaction.

 When a transaction is routed through OMG Network:

 You first deposit ERC-20 tokens or ether into your Ethereum address.